Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-12.md

 - What will make your project finished and complete?
 - What is the most important feature that needs to be completed?

+Break the tasks above into smaller tasks.
+Estimate the time they will take.
+If a task would take more than 2 or 3 hours break it into several subtasks.

+Look at your list and identify three tasks you can do today in class now!

 <!-- > -->